 Pupils have the opportunity to study Physical Education as an examination based subject.
 Two main courses are offered, namely the OCR GCSE in Physical Education and the OCR Cambridge National ‘Sports Studies’ Level 2 certificate.

-The theoretical component is worth 40% of the final mark.
+The theoretical component is worth 60% of the final mark.
 Pupils sit an external examination based on their subject knowledge and understanding of the following topics:

 Unit 2 – Developing Sports Skills – Pupils will study and perform one team activity, one individual activity plus learn to officiate in one activity.
-They will study and write an assignment applying different practice methods to improve two identifies weaknesses.
+They will study and write an assignment applying different practice methods to improve two identified weaknesses.

 Unit 3 – Developing Sports Leadership – Pupils will study the elements that make up effective sports leadership they will then plan, deliver and evaluate their own coaching session.

-Unit 4 – Outdoor Adventurous Activities – Pupils will study different aspects of the Outdoor and Adventurous activity sector.
+Unit 4 – Outdoor Adventurous Activities – Pupils will study different aspects of the Outdoor and Adventurous Activity sector.
 They will participate in at least two different activities and study how to deliver sessions safely.